ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

     ![VibrantLevel](../img/MyFirstMultiplayer/VibrantLevel.png){: .center}

 !!! tip
-    In CORE, you even have tons of customizeable post process effects and VFX.
+    In CORE, you even have tons of customizable post process effects and VFX.
 Search for "Advanced Bloom Post Process" in CORE Content and try it out!

 ### Customizing the Gameplay